Invasion of Iceland: Surprise is lost

 Supermarine Walrus aircraft – though it proved ultimately unsuitable for operations in Iceland, it had the advantage that it could land almost anywhere.

-At 01:47, Icelandic time, on 10 May, HMS Berwick used its aircraft catapult to launch a Supermarine Walrus reconnaissance aircraft.
+At 01:47, Icelandic time, on 10 May, HMS Berwick launched one of its Supermarine Walrus reconnaissance aircraft from its aircraft catapult.
 The principal aim of the flight was to scout the vicinity of Reykjavík for enemy submarines, which the Naval Intelligence Division had convinced itself were operating out of Icelandic harbours.

 The Walrus was given orders not to fly over Reykjavík but – either accidentally or as the result of a miscommunication – it flew several circles over the town, making considerable noise.
 At this time, Iceland possessed only passenger aircraft, which did not fly at night, so this unusual event awoke and alerted a number of people.
-Prime Minister of Iceland Hermann Jónasson was alerted about the aircraft, as were the Icelandic Police.
+The Prime Minister of Iceland Hermann Jónasson was alerted about the aircraft, as were the Icelandic Police.
 The acting chief of police, Einar Arnalds, surmised that it most likely originated from a British warship bringing the expected new ambassador.
 This was correct, though it was not the whole story.

 Werner Gerlach, the German consul, was also alerted to the aircraft.
 Suspecting what was about to happen, he drove down to the harbour with a German associate.
 With the use of binoculars, he confirmed his fears and then hurried back.
 At home, he arranged for the burning of his documents and tried unsuccessfully to reach the Icelandic foreign minister by telephone.